Articles , Glossary

 Switch

-Switch is a control that enables users to turn the option on/off.
-As well as buttons, it is applied efficiently in modern interfaces as it presents the direct imitation of switches people are accustomed to in real life.
-The important point is that states of the switch should be visibly clear and distinctive so that user could easily understand if the option is active or not.
-Contrast and slight animation can make the experience simple and user-friendly.
+A switch is a control that enables users to turn the option on/off.
+As well as buttons, it is also applied effectively in modern interfaces, as it mimics the direct experience of switches people are accustomed to in real life.
+The important point is that the switch states should be clearly visible and distinctive so the user can easily tell whether the option is active.
+Contrast and subtle animation can make the experience simpler and more user-friendly.
 Here’s how it was solved in Toonie Alarm app.

 Switch